Property ManagementUK-Wide3 January 202615 min read

 Generally yes - any payment reduces your loss.
 However, be clear in writing that accepting partial payment doesn't waive your right to pursue the full amount or take possession action.

-Can I use the deposit for unpaid rent?
+Can I use the deposit for evict tenant not paying rent guide?

 Only at the end of the tenancy.
 During the tenancy, the deposit should remain protected.
 At the end, you can claim for unpaid rent through the deposit scheme's dispute process.